iterative/dvc.org/content/docs/start/experiments-trail/experiments.md

 Earlier versions of DVC uses `dvc repro` to run the pipeline.
 If you already have a DVC project, you may already be using `dvc repro`.

-In DVC 2.0 `dvc exp run` supersedes `dvc repro`.
 We use `dvc repro` to run the pipeline as found in the <abbr>workspace</abbr>.
 All the parameters and dependencies are retrieved from the current workspace.
 It doesn't use any special objects to track the experiments or associate parameters with metrics.

 When you have large number of experiments that you don't want to commit all to Git, it's better to use `dvc exp run`.
 It allows to change the parameters quickly, can track the history of artifacts and has facilities to compare these experiments easily.

-`dvc repro` is still available to run the pipeline when these extra features are not needed.

 </details>